monadicsystems/monadicsystems.github.io/post7.md

 ### Using Template Haskell for HSPs

 The `main` procedure defined above is a series of statements that pretty much looks like a server page.
-If only we could put this series of statements in another file, then we would have Haskell Server Pages.
+If only we could put this series of statements in a seperate file, then we would have a Haskell Server Page.
 Luckily, we can use Template Haskell for this.
 The process to take these lists of statements declared in other files and generate a server consists of these steps:

 1. At compile time, look for files with the `.hsp` extension in a directory specified by the developer.
 2. Parse the `.hsp` files, indent them, and place the statements within a `do` block to create a large `do` expression.